-- A. Color of paint shall match existing, unless directed otherwise by Owner/Engineer: - 1.
+- A. Color of paint shall match existing: - 1.
 White: Match federal color chip 37925 and daylight directional reflectance (without glass beads) shall not be less than 84% (relative to magnesium oxide) when tested in accordance with Federal Test Method Standard 141, Method 6121. - 2.
 Yellow: Match federal color chip No. 33538.
 Color shall have daylight directional reflectance (without glass beads) of not less than 50% (relative to magnesium oxide) when tested in accordance with Federal Test Method Standard 141, Method 6121. - 3.
 Blue: Match federal color chip No. 35180.
 Color shall have daylight directional reflectance (without glass beads) of not less than 52% (relative to magnesium oxide) when tested in accordance with Federal Test Method Standard 141, Method 6121.

-- A. Examine substrates and conditions, with Applicator present, for compliance with requirements for maximum moisture content and other conditions affecting performance of work. - B. Document the location of existing striping and traffic marking, and colors utilized prior to removal of traffic lines and markings for surface preparation. - C. Verify suitability of substrates, including surface conditions and compatibility with existing finishes and primers.
+- A. Examine substrates and conditions, with Applicator present, for compliance with requirements for maximum moisture content and other conditions affecting performance of work. - B. Document the location of existing striping and traffic marking, and colors utilized prior to removal of traffic lines and markings for surface preparation.